Skip to content

 Owls are notorious for eating snakes.
 Nonetheless, bigger snakes also tend to attack and eat owl chicks, young owls, and the eggs of burrowing owls.

-See also: Wild Diets: Do Owls Eat Raccoons?
+See also: Are Foxes in Danger?
+Do Owls Eat Foxes?

 This is because burrowing owls live underground and spend most of their time on the ground.
 On top of that, they are very active during the day, making them an easy target for snakes.